Research in Theoretical Chemistry

 Creighton undergraduate students performing research under my direction have developed quantum chemical algorithms that can be executed on a spreadsheet.
 Hopefully, this project has taken some of the mystery out of contracted Gaussian basis sets and restricted Hartree-Fock calculations for simple diatomic molecules.
 We have also worked on a similar project with Density Functional Theory.

-For my sabbatical in 2016, I continued to work on a book covering the mathematical foundations of physical chemistry.
-In this ongoing project, I hope to help students lay the foundation for an adept understanding of the many and varied mathematical concepts encountered in their studies of practical and theoretical chemistry and physics.
+For my sabbatical in 2016, I continued work on a book covering the mathematical foundations of physical chemistry.
+In this ongoing project, I hope to help students develop an adept understanding of the many and varied mathematical concepts encountered in their studies of practical and theoretical chemistry and physics.

 I also enjoy re-examining classic theoretical derivations from alternate mathematical points of view, or from a historical perspective.
 An example of the former would be solving the quantum mechanical particle-in-a-box system using ladder operators instead of starting with Schrödinger's equation.
 These kinds of projects allow us to go much deeper into a particular problem in theoretical physical chemistry.
 Advanced topics in physical chemistry are also favorite projects of ours.